Skip to Content

 Hand Sewing Fundamentals

-Start with a running stitch, the foundation of all sewing techniques.
+Start with basic hand stitches like the running stitch, which forms the backbone of all sewing techniques.

 Machine Sewing Basics